sindresorhus/ky/readme.md

 Exposed for `instanceof` checks.
 The error has a `response` property with the [`Response` object](https://developer.mozilla.org/en-US/docs/Web/API/Response), `request` property with the [`Request` object](https://developer.mozilla.org/en-US/docs/Web/API/Request), and `options` property with normalized options (either passed to `ky` when creating an instance with `ky.create()` or directly when performing the request).

 It also has a `data` property with the pre-parsed response body.
 For JSON responses (based on `Content-Type`), the body is parsed using the [`parseJson` option](#parsejson) if set, or `JSON.parse` by default.
 For other content types, it is set as plain text.
-If the body is empty or parsing fails, `data` will be `undefined`.
-To avoid hanging or excessive buffering, `error.data` population is bounded by the request timeout and a 10 MiB response body size limit.
+If the body is empty, unreadable, too large, parsing fails, or the error-data read/parse timeout is reached, `data` will be `undefined`.
+To avoid hanging or excessive buffering, `error.data` body reads and async JSON parsing are bounded by the request timeout (or 10 seconds when `timeout` is disabled), any remaining `totalTimeout` budget, and a 10 MiB response body size limit.
+If `totalTimeout` expires while populating `error.data`, Ky throws `TimeoutError` instead of `HTTPError`.
 The `data` property is populated before [`beforeError`](#hooks) hooks run, so hooks can access it.

 Be aware that some types of errors, such as network errors, inherently mean that a response was not received.
 In that case, the error will be an instance of [`NetworkError`](#networkerror) instead of `HTTPError` and will not contain a `response` property.